 7. The Crisis Manager

-A role of a project manager is that of a strategist.
+One of the roles of a project manager is that of a strategist.
 Project managers are prepared for unforeseeable events and, ideally, can react flexibly to them.
 However, disasters can strike that require flexible solutions and a great deal of ingenuity and foresight.
 If a project gets into such trouble that it threatens to fail, responsible people have to take up the role of crisis managers.
 They must be able to quickly identify the root course, understand how the crisis developed and implement a solution promptly with everyone involved in the project.